jackdb/jackdb-heroku-plugin/README.md

 ## License
 The source code for this plugin is released under the MIT license.
 See the file LICENSE.

-Use of this plugin with the JackDB service is subject to the JackDB [terms of service][JackDB Terms].
+Use of this plugin with JackDB's services shall be subject to the [Terms of Service][JackDB Terms].

 ## Copyright